ksylor/ohshitgit/README.md

 force = true
 ```

-11. Make sure to `git commit` your changes along the way so you don't lose your work :D
+12. Make sure to `git commit` your changes along the way so you don't lose your work :D

-## Previewing your changes in netlify
+## Previewing your changes in Netlify

 Once you're happy with the state of your branch, we can preview the changes live in a new branch environment on Netlify!

-1. run `git push` to push the new branch up to github.
+1. Run `git push -u` to push the new branch up to Github and set up a connection between the branches.

-2. Go to the github ui at https://github.com/ksylor/ohshitgit.
+2. Go to the project page at https://github.com/ksylor/ohshitgit.
 If you pushed the branch recently, you should see a prompt to create a new pull request (PR).
 Click that button!
 If you don't see the prompt, go to https://github.com/ksylor/ohshitgit/pulls to create a new PR.

 3. Once you've reviewed the changes and clicked the "Create Pull Request" button in the github UI, Netlify will automatically run checks on the new code.
-If all is well, you'll see a check for "Deploy preview", click on the "details" link, and if all is well, it should take you to the preview site.
-Please don't share this URL with anyone else.
+If all is well, you'll see a green checkmark and line for "Deploy preview", click on the "details" link, and it will take you to the preview site.
+Please don't share this URL widely, but feel free to get another pair of eyes to help edit/proofread.

 4. Test that your new language appears in the language picker on the english site, and review your content one last time.

 5. Then, I'll take over from here and review the PR as per usual and either request changes or approve the PR.
 Once it's approved I'll merge it in and Netlify will automatically deploy the changes!

 # Questions?
 Problems?

 Feel free to message me on twitter or push up a WIP PR with questions!
 Thanks again for your help!

-- Katie
+<3 Katie